|

 ||||||||||||||||||||||||||||||||||||

-The main aim is to write a book on Honey-buzzard, using my experience in British Isles, continental Europe and Africa, dating from 1993 Field work in 2022 in Northumberland will complement this task, filling in gaps and reinforcing findings.
-Further lengthy trips in mind abroad are Israel/Tarifa/Gibraltar in September and Kenya Highlands and coast in due course in winter.
-Collecting habitat data at Honey-buzzard breeding sites in Northumberland is a high current priority.
+The main aim is to write a book on Honey-buzzard, using my experience in British Isles, continental Europe and Africa, dating from 1993 The main aim in the new season is to write a book on Honey-buzzard, using my experience in British Isles, continental Europe and Africa, dating from 1993.
+Field work in 2024 in Northumberland will complement this task, filling in gaps and reinforcing findings.
+No lengthy trips are in mind abroad for 2024, with concentration on the study area and on writing up the two major foreign trips to Georgia (including Batumi) and Kenya in 2023.
 Broad headings for book are: Motivation, Historical Records, Rediscovery in Britain, Migration Patterns, Arrival and Display, Breeding Activity, Habitat, Dispersal, Wintering Grounds, Four Identification Models, Value of Field Experience, Further Studies, Bibliography

 |